 It is important that the treating team is aware that there is an advance statement.
 It is recommended that it is placed on the person’s medical file so that it can be identified immediately upon a person being brought to hospital or when they are dealing with the designated mental health service.

-The MHA 2014 provides for a person to appoint a ‘nominated person’ who can receive information and A document that sets out what a person wants to happen to their money and other property after they die. be consulted at different key points in a person’s treatment, including if any restrictive interventions and orders are made.
+The MHA 2014 provides for a person to appoint a ‘nominated person’ who can receive information and will be consulted at different key points in a person’s treatment, including if any restrictive interventions and orders are made.
 The nominated person does not have any decision-making power, but can provide the person with information and support and assist them to exercise their rights under the MHA 2014 (s 23).